• Skip to primary navigation

 A forkful of linguine over a bowl of pasta pescatone.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

-Other recipes
+Related recipes

-• Ham and mushroom tagliatelle with black pepper sauce
+• Ham and mushroom tagliatelle in a dish on a table.

-• Seafood linguine with prawns and lobster
+Creamy seafood linguine with lobster

-The recipe
+📋The recipe

 A forkful of linguine over a bowl of pasta pescatone.